mikefarah/yq/upgrading-from-v3.md

 v4: (use the [alternative](broken-reference) operator)

 ```
-yq e '.path.not.there // "frog"' sample.yaml
+yq '.path.not.there // "frog"' sample.yaml
 ```